insight-engineers/tripadvisor-foodbot/README.md

 ## Overview

+> [!NOTE]
+> Data for this project is sourced from repositories in the [`include`](include/) directory.
+It is scraped and processed, cleaned using multiple modules.
+The `dm_tripadvisor` and `fs_tripadvisor` datasets are publicly available in BigQuery for authenticated users and power the restaurant recommendation system.

 Restaurant recommendation system implementing **RAG (Retrieval-Augmented Generation)** architecture with **vector search** and **multi-criteria decision analysis (MCDA - ELECTRE III)**.
 Built on LlamaIndex for agent orchestration, Qdrant for vector storage, and BigQuery for data operations.

 ## Core Components